CONSTITUTION & BYLAWS

 SECTION 1.
 Membership in said Society shall consist of Charter Members, Active Members, Associate Members, Life Members, Trainee Members and Emeritus Members as these classes are defined by the Bylaws.

 SECTION 1.
-The management of the Society shall be vested in an Executive Council composed of the elected Officers of the Society.
+The management of the Society shall be vested in an elected Board of Directors.

 SECTION 2.
-The elected Officers of the Society shall be the President, the Vice-President, the Secretary, the Treasurer, the Immediate Past President and twelve (12) Council Members.
-All elected Officers of the Society must be Active Members of the Society.
-Additionally, two trainee representatives will represent the Trainee Membership.
+The elected Board of Directors shall be composed of five (5) elected Officers (composing the Executive Committee as outlined in Section 3), and twelve (12) elected Directors.
+All elected members of the Board of Directors of the Society must be Active Members of the Society.
+Additionally, two trainee representatives, elected by trainee membership and approved by the Board of Directors, shall represent the Trainee Membership.

 SECTION 3.
-The Executive Committee of the Executive Council shall be the President, Vice President, Treasurer, Secretary and Immediate Past President of the Society.
+The Executive Committee shall be composed of five (5) Officers: President, Vice President, Treasurer, Secretary and Immediate Past President of the Society.

 SECTION 4.
-The terms of office and the manner of election of Officers and Council Members and filling of vacancies shall be provided in the Bylaws.
+The terms of office and the manner of election of Officers and Directors and filling of vacancies shall be provided in the Bylaws.

 SECTION 1.
 The Society shall hold an annual business meeting and an annual scientific meeting at a time and place specified in the Bylaws or as otherwise provided.
-The Society may sponsor other meetings of educational or scientific interest to the Society when approved by the Executive Council.
+The Society may sponsor other meetings of educational or scientific interest to the Society when approved by Board of Directors.

 SECTION 1.
-A petition to change the Constitution must bear the signature of fifteen (15) or more Active Members or must bear the signatures of a majority of the Executive Council Members, a majority vote in Council assembled substituting in full.
+A petition to change the Constitution must bear the signature of fifteen (15) or more Active Members or must bear the signatures of a majority of the Board of Directors, a majority vote of an assembled Board of Directors substituting in full.
 Active Members must be notified of the proposed amendment(s) which requires the approval of two-thirds (2/3) of the Active Members responding to the proposed amendment(s).
 The procedure for balloting and approval of amendment(s) shall be described in the Bylaws.

 SECTION 2.
-Amendments made necessary by law will become effective immediately without membership consent unless a vote is requested by the Executive Council.
+Amendments made necessary by law will become effective immediately without membership consent unless a vote is requested by the Board of Directors.
 The membership will be notified of any amendments instituted under this article by their being posted on the Society’s website.

 SECTION 3: Bylaws may be amended by a simple majority of the Active Members responding to ballot for the proposed change.